 Kanchipuram is the district surrounded by various districts of Tamilnadu.
-While in the north it shares its borders with Chennai and Thiruvallur, in the south its has Villuparam and Thiruvannamalai districts and in the west has the district of Vellore.
-On the east it has 57 kms long the coast line of the Bay of Bengal.
+While in the north it shares its borders with Chennai and Thiruvallur, in the south its has Villupuram and Thiruvannamalai districts and in the west has the district of Vellore.
+On the east, it has 57 km along the coastline of the Bay of Bengal.

-Temples of Kanchipuramhave a typical Dravadian architecture which stand testimony to the wonderful cultural heritage of the Southern ruling dynasties.
+Temples of Kanchipuramhave a typical Dravidian architecture which stands testimony to the wonderful cultural heritage of the Southern ruling dynasties.